Endóre linde

 (For an explanation of the references and their abbreviations, see The Arda format for structural references)

-Endóre, írima már aldarwa mi palla Arda, táriello Vardo ilmamíri ninquitar tyenna
+Endóre, írima már aldarwa mi palla Arda, menello Vardo ilmamíri ninquitar tyenna

-'Middle-earth, fair tree-grown abode in wide Arda, from on high Elbereth's starry jewels shine white on thee'
+‘Middle-earth, fair tree-grown abode in wide Arda, from heaven Elbereth’s starry jewels shine white on thee’

 *ilma-míri plural 'starlight-jewels'

-*ninquitar present tense plural of ninquita- 'shine white'
+*ninquitar 3 p plural of ninquita- ‘shine white’

 *Eld(a)-óma-r plural 'Elf-voices'